6 Teledermatology Companies to Choose From Based on Your Needs

 Patients can also use the app to request a consultation with their clinic for any skin problem or concern including skin lesions, acne, eczema, psoriasis, rosacea, and many more.

-Patients can also use the Miiskin app to keep track of the changes in their skin such as moles, but also to follow treatment of for instance acne.
+Patients can also use the Miiskin app to keep track of the changes in their skin such as moles, but also to follow the treatment of acne, for instance.
 They can take photos of their skin and compare those photos side by side.
 They can also share these longitudinal photos with their dermatology clinic to be evaluated.

 Dermatologists use a web portal to review their patients’ requests and decide which patients can be taken care of virtually and who should come in for an in-person consultation.